7

 Once one has completed the Pilates certification program, many studios will require one to obtain liability insurance.
 Liability insurance is an essential part of certification for all Pilates instructors.

-Comprehensive pilates insurance will cover commercial general and professional liability insurance and contents.
+Comprehensive Pilates insurance will cover commercial general and professional liability insurance and contents.

 Pilates teachers must have this before they practice teaching.
 It will protect you and the studio you work at from claims that you or the studio caused physical damage to the practitioner.